onap/vnfrqts-requirements/docs/Chapter7.rst

   chef-client run encounters any critical errors/failures when executing a xNF action.
-* R-44013 The xNF **MUST** populate an attribute, defined as node [‘PushJobOutput’] with the desired output on all nodes in the push job that execute chef-client run if the xNF action requires the output of a chef-client run be made available (e.g., get running configuration).
+* R-44013 The xNF **MUST** populate an attribute, defined as node [â€˜PushJobOutputâ€™] with the desired output on all nodes in the push job that execute chef-client run if the xNF action requires the output of a chef-client run be made available (e.g., get running configuration).
-* R-30654 The xNF Package **MUST** have appropriate cookbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).
+* R-30654 The xNF Package **MUST** have appropriate cookbooks that are designed to automatically â€˜rollbackâ€™ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).
 * R-65755 The xNF **SHOULD** support callback URLs to return information to ONAP upon completion of the chef-client run for any chef-client run